ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 `samādhi` [peace on the harmony of the six_five that support oneself] is

 * having enough sīla to not even contemplate the possibility to spill your attentions and intentions in the world
-* having enough pañña to renounce to missbehave by the subtle attention actions and pulls from the senses
+* having enough pañña to renounce to missbehave by the subtle attention actions and pulls from the senses... having enough pañña to renounce to the wordly objects

 `pañña` [wisdom to see that from the egg of craving arises the suffering of the chicken, and thus does not incubate such eggs, until they become cool, and the chicken dies before being born ] is

 * having enough sīla to not wanting to queue up ever again
-* having enough samādhi to still all craving for ever
+* having enough samādhi to still all craving for ever, until it dries out on its own